JoyZero/gittest/readme.txt

-this is a test file for git
-made some change in readme
+this is a txt test file for git made some changes in readme.txt